AceMapAI-Biotech/qc-drug-design/docs/cc.md

 ### For Quantum Computing
 This study represents a significant step forward in applying quantum computing to real-world drug design challenges.
 While our work highlights the current limitations of quantum computers - particularly the need to simplify molecular systems to make them computationally tractable - it also demonstrates how quantum and classical methods can be successfully integrated to solve complex problems.
 The performance benchmarks we've established provide valuable reference points for future quantum computing applications in pharmaceutical research, helping set realistic expectations and identify areas for improvement.

+## Contact Information

+For inquiries about this research or potential collaborations, please contact bd@acemapai.com.